|

 Information for Attendees:

 This is a free festival, open to the public.
-All ages are invited to attend this exciting event, with the understanding that many of the activities will be geared towards middle and high school students.
-Registration is not required for attendance, but will help us to track our success so that we can improve upon our event each year.
-Registration will also allow us to track the classroom with the highest attendance, who will win a special prize!
+All ages are invited to attend this exciting event, with the understanding that many of the activities will be geared towards elementary and middle school students.

 Location: